facebook/infer/_docs/04-adding-checkers.md

 )
 ```

 I hope this looks straight forward.
 Argument ```call_flags``` holds information about the function, such as whether it is virtual or not.
-Again, this is specified in the file ```sil.mli``.
+Again, this is specified in the file ```sil.mli```.

-The Checker we have so far is able to detect every single function call.
+The Checker we have written so far is able to detect every single function call.
 Now, we have to detect whether a specific function call is actually calling ```Printstream.println```.

 Let's try this: